jakesower/json-expressions/docs/expressions.md

 ## $select

-Creates a new object by selecting and optionally transforming properties.
+Creates a new object by selecting and transforming properties with custom key names.

 ```javascript
 // Select and transform child data